eufuller/Project1-All-Hail-the-Pickle/README.md

 <h1>It's Pickle Rick!!</h1>

-<h2>About the Site:</h2>This app allows the user to press a "Reveal" button that, once pressed, triggers a presentation of the Rick and Morty Character Pickle Rick.
+<h2>About the Site:</h2>This app allows the user to press a button with a gif background that, once pressed, triggers a presentation of the Rick and Morty Character Pickle Rick.
 The presentation of Pickle Rick includes a photo, the character's name, species, gender and status of dead or alive.
-The background of the application is a gif of a scene from the "Pickle Rick" episode.
+The background of the application is a gif of the iconic interdimensional portal.

 <ul><h2>Technologies Used: </h2></ul>
  <li> HTML</li>